Guidelines for Hiring a Foreign Employee

 A residence permit application for an employed person is processed in two stages.
 The TE Office makes a partial decision on the matter, after which the final residence permit decision is made by the Finnish Immigration Service.

 The processing time of applications in TE Offices varies regionally according to the workload.
 Possible additional clarifications required from the employer and/or applicant might prolong the process.
 Each time the TE Office has to request further information or missing documents from the employer, the processing of the application is interrupted.
-Therefore, please ensure that all the attachments mentioned in the TEM054 form have been delivered along with the application.
+Therefore, please ensure that all the attachments mentioned in the TEM055 form have been delivered along with the application.
+TE offices use an income register.

 Notification of the decision by the Finnish Immigration Service